seanpm2001/SNU_Lingual/README.md

 ***

-# SNU_InternetFront
+# SNU_Lingual
-The SNU Internet Front module, a place to talk about preserving a decentralized Internet.
-This module is not required for your SNU distribution.
+The SNU Lingual module, a place for language on SNU.
+This module currently isn't required for your SNU distribution.
 [Click/tap here to learn how to build SNU](https://gist.github.com/seanpm2001/745564a46186888e829fdeb9cda584de)

 ***